 OF even greater importance to us is the shared philosophy we have with VMware of how best to address the real business challenges faced in a multi-cloud world by MSPs and their enterprise clients.
 That is, serving as that neutral third party which doesn’t take sides.

 VMware has come a long way toward becoming “Switzerland” since the idea first surfaced in 2017.
 It has secured partnerships with the three top public cloud service providers as they seek a “lift and shift” partner to help enterprise clients migrate more workloads to the cloud.

 Despite their obvious and inevitable self-interest, the likes of Amazon, Microsoft and Google understand that enterprises are increasingly embracing multi-cloud strategies to find the most cost-effective way to lever the cloud for competitive advantage.
 It’s in their own best interest, as Google Cloud CEO Thomas Kurian has summed it up, to “meet customers where they are, not where we happen to think they should be.”

 On the other hand, there are horror stories aplenty about cloud-sprawl, unexpected overage charges, poor performance and security risks.
 The complexity of managing different services from different providers and ensuring they actually provide the much-touted benefits, instead of creating more headaches than they solve, is a material issue for enterprises across the board.

-We aim to fix that with our cloud monetization platform, but we can’t do it alone.
+We aim to fix that with our revenue-focused cloud management platform, but we can’t do it alone.
 VMware is demonstrating real industry leadership with its emphasis on playing the role of Switzerland.
 We are doing our part to provide MSPs and CMPs alike with the tools they need to take advantage of that.